johanna-h-s/1DV610-L2/testrapport.md

 33

 **Expected value:**\
-Thrown error: 'The number is larger than the word count.
+Thrown error: 'The number is larger than the word count.'

 ---